Hiking Mount Langley - California 14er 2024 Trail Guide

 If you notice these symptoms, you should descend immediately (no matter how close you are to the summit), because continuing up will only make things worse.
 AMS can also affect your own thinking, so it’s important to look out for each member of your group and notice symptoms or other unusual behavior.

-Backpacking the Mount Langley trail will certainly help you acclimate to the altitude of the summit.
+Backpacking the Mount Langley trail will certainly help give you more time to acclimate to the altitude of the summit.

 SNOW ON MOUNT LANGLEY